Dr Hannah King

 As your Psychologist, you can expect a warm, caring approach to creating safe and reflective relationships.
 I offer brief, focused therapy to build coping skills and overcome specific problems, or more in-depth work to build insight and release ingrained ways of being that are no longer helpful to you.

-I specialise in working with anxiety (including panic attacks), relationship difficulties, prolonged grief, low mood, depression and trauma (i.e. following an accident, attack, physical injury, or abuse, including in childhood).
+I specialise in working with relationship difficulties, anxiety (including panic attacks and social anxiety), bereavement, low mood, depression and trauma (i.e. following an accident, attack, physical injury, or abuse, including in childhood).
 I work with people struggling with OCD, self-criticism, and those who feel stuck in a rut.

 I have an interest in supporting people who are re-evaluating who they are and what they want from life, and am passionate about supporting people to tune into their values to live more personally meaningful, fulfilling lives.